DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

   1) Go to the home screen.

-  2) Navigate to the label of the app that you'd like to remove.
+  2) Navigate to the shortcut that you'd like to remove.

   3) Press Space+Dot7+home (dots 123456).

-If you'd rather not search for the app's label then you can find an empty line within any input area (see `Input Areas`_) and type it.
+If you'd rather not search for the app then find an empty line within any input area (see `Input Areas`_) and type it.
-You only need to type enough characters to uniquely identify it among all of the apps that are currently installed on your |product name|.
+You only need to type enough characters to uniquely identify it among all of the apps that are currently installed on the |product name|.
-Letters can be in either lower or upper case, and the characters don't need to be at the beginning or end of the label.
+Letters can be in either lower or upper case, and they don't need to be at the beginning or end of the name.

 When you're finished typing, press the key combination for the shortcut action that you'd like to perform (see above).
-If the characters match the labels of more than one app then the list will be presented within a popup (see `Popups`_).
+If the characters match more than one app then the list will be presented within a popup (see `Popups`_).
 If this happens then navigate to the one you'd like to add or remove, and press Center.